relet/scrcpy/README.md

-**This GitHub repo (<https://github.com/Genymobile/scrcpy>) is the only official source for the project.
-Do not download releases from random websites, even if their name contains `scrcpy`.**
+**This GitHub repo (<https://github.com/relet/scrcpy>) is NOT the official source for the project.**

+This is modified to do realtime calculations on your android screen content.

 # scrcpy (v2.4)